mindis/snowplow.github.com/analytics/snowplow-data-storage.md

 Storing your Snowplow data in Amazon Redshift has a number of benefits:

-* Amazon Redshift is a fully-managed service (unlike Infobright Community edition)
+* Amazon Redshift is a fully-managed service
 * Amazon Redshift scales up to handle Petabytes of data
 * Redshift clusters can be scaled up over time: Amazon makes it easy to add nodes
 * A wide range of analytics tools can be plugged directly into Redshift via well-supported PostgreSQL JDBC and ODBC drivers.
-(E.g. it already works with [ChartIO] [chartio].
-A dedicated connector is being built for [Tableau] [tableau].)
+(E.g. it already works with [ChartIO] [chartio] and [Tableau] [tableau].)
+Pretty much any tool that can work with data in Postgres, can also work with data in Redshift
 * Redshift supports a broad set of SQL functionality
 * Redshift is highly cost effective: costing as little as $1000 per TB per year

 Data is stored in Redshfit as a single 'fat table'.
 The structure mirrors the flat file structur of the data stored in Amazon S3, with some minor differences related to data formats that Hive supports and Redshift does not.

-<h2><a name="infobright">Storage in Infobright</a></h2>
+<h2><a name="postgres">Storage in PostgreSQL</a></h2>

-![infobright logo] [infobright-logo]

-Storing your Snowplow data in Infobright has a number of advantages:

-* Rapid querying.
-Infobright's columnar oriented database is optimized for fast querying across very large data sets (scaling up to terabytes)
-* Fixed costs.
-Whereas Amazon S3 and EMR costs scale with data and query volumes, once you've paid for your Infobright instance, the costs are fixed, however much you use that instance.
-* Easily plug in a wide-range of analysis tool via the MySQL JDBC interface: any analysis tool that works with MySQL should be able to work with Infobright, which is nearly all of them, including all the major business intelligence and OLAP solutions.

-Data is stored in Infobright as a single 'fat table'.
-The structure mirrors the flat file structure of the data stored in Amazon S3, with some minor differences related to data formats that Hive supports and Infobright does not (e.g. arrays).
-For more details see the [data structure] [table-structure] page.

-<a name="more"><p>As should hopefully be clear, there are benefits to storing your Snowplow data in **both** S3 and Infobright: Infobright to support OLAP analysis, and S3 to support machine learning (via Mahout).</p></a>
+![postgres-logo] [postgres-img]

+Whilst Snowplow has been built to be scalable, many companies use Snowplow that do not require the ability to store and query billions of lines of data every month.
+For many of these companies, storing their Snowplow data in PostgreSQL has a number of benefits:

+* It enables analysts to query the data using a very broad set of analytics and BI tools
+* It is significiantly cheaper than Amazon Redshift at lower data volumes

 <h2><a name="other">Other storage options on the roadmap</a></h2>

-We plan to incorporate [SkyDB] [skydb] to enable specialist analysis of behavioral / event data.
+We plan to incorporate [Neo4J] [neo4j] and [SkyDB] [skydb] to enable richer querying of time series event data.

 [Learn more][table-structure] about how data is structured.